koolquark/nkmedia/doc/api.md

 ## set_answer

-When the started session's type requires you to supply an answer (because the backend generated the offer), you must use this API to set the session's answer.
+When the started session's type requires you to supply an _answer_ (because the backend already generated the _offer_), you must use this API to set the session's _answer_.

 Field|Default|Description
 ---|---|---